Boyle-Lab/Boyle-Lab.github.io/DEVELOPMENT.md

 ## GitHub Actions workflow

-`.github/workflows/site.yml` runs on pushes and pull requests targeting `main` or `master`, and can be started manually.
+`.github/workflows/site.yml` runs automatically only when `bibliography/publications.bib` changes in a push or pull request targeting `main` or `master`.
+It can also be started manually with **Run workflow** in GitHub Actions.

 The build job: